 Keltner suggests that we can build this self-awareness through daily meditation and mindfulness practices.
 Research shows that even just a few minutes each day spent in a quiet space focusing on repetitive breathing patterns, for example, can lead to greater focus, control, and calmness under pressure.
 We can practice this throughout our day too.
 For example, in between tasks, take time to close out that last task by pausing for a few minutes.
 Take a few deep breaths, and think about the next task and how you would like it to go for you and others.
 Then proceed.

 Practice Empathy, Gratitude, & Generosity

-Working with corporate executives, Keltner emphasises the importance of human factors, empathy, gratitude, and generosity that he says have shown to sustain benevolent leadership.
+Working with corporate executives, Keltner emphasised the importance of human factors.
+Empathy, gratitude, and generosity, he says, have been shown to sustain benevolent leadership.
 These attributes of leadership, when executed authentically, bring about a sense of unity in the team or organisation.
 They suggest that someone cares that we are a part of something important and good.
 Ruling with an iron fist might get things done but at what cost?
 Keltner suggests that expressing appreciation, showing tolerance and understanding, and simple generosity acts lead to higher employee engagement and productivity.

 Keltner suggests that to cultivate empathy, gratitude and generosity, entrepreneurial leaders should;

 - Listen with your ears, eyes and body.
 Put the blinkers on, so to speak, convey genuine interest and engage.